ScottTunstall/WmsGfxSpriteEditor/README.md

 ### Installation
 1. Download and run the installer (`WmsGfxSpriteEditor.Setup.exe`).
 2. Follow the on-screen instructions to complete installation.

+## Extract ROMs to be edited to a folder

+1. Extract the Robotron ROMs you wish to edit to a folder.
+Please see Appendices for what the files should look like.

 ### Launching the Application
 - Open **WmsGfxSpriteEditor** from your Start Menu or desktop shortcut.